 May I Give Away Assets?

 Gifting is an area in long term care planning that is presently very advantageous.
 However, we will quite frankly not discuss it in detail because it would be like giving a loaded gun to a five year old, not a good idea.
 This is a very dangerous area if done improperly.

 However, may we share a few hints to demonstrate the power of gifting.
 First, these rules only apply to qualifying for long term care paid by Medi-Cal, they do not apply regarding the normal payment of medical bills by Medi-Cal.
-Second, the general rule is that if an individual gives away more than an amount called the “average private pay rate” ($8,189 in 2016) it will cause one month of ineligibility for nursing home care paid by Medi-Cal.
-Hence, if the applicant gives away in one lump $80,920, it will cause you 10 months of ineligibility.
+Second, the general rule is that if an individual gives away more than an amount called the “average private pay rate” ($8,515 through March 2018) it will cause one month of ineligibility for nursing home care paid by Medi-Cal.
+Hence, if the applicant gives away in one lump $85,150, it will cause you 10 months of ineligibility.
 On the other hand, under the present rules, Medi-Cal cannot “look back” more than 30 months in California.
 (The DRA would change that to 60 months.)
 In addition, a gift of an exempt asset will not cause any ineligibility.
 This is an area of loopholes the DRA will significantly close when the regulations discussed below become final.
 Hence, this is an area that some may want to take advantage of while they can.
 (Again, “don’t try this at home”.
 Get proper advice.)

 What are the Issues Regarding a Spouse?

 As mentioned above, the non-exempt assets of a spouse cannot exceed the CSRA.
 Getting the countable assets of a spouse down to that limit is the key to planning for a married couple.
 That is a key part of how we can help.